Funding

 One of the most common causes of complaints by clients arises from a lack of clarity around costs.
 Being clear on costs at the outset in a client care letter, and as the matter progresses, can help prevent this.
 Practitioners should ensure that clients receive the best possible information about how their matter will be priced and, both at the time of engagement and when appropriate as their matter progresses, about the likely overall cost of the matter and any costs incurred.

-See Practice Notes: Private funding—family proceedings, Client care—family law, Eligibility for family legal aid and The Solicitors Regulation Authority (SRA) regime for family lawyers.
+See Practice Notes: Funding—charging for family law services, Private funding—family proceedings, Client care—family law, Eligibility for family legal aid and The Solicitors Regulation Authority (SRA)

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.